Pranav-prog-master/C_Project_Basics_to_Advances/README.md

 ## 🚀 Versions
 This project is available in three languages, each offering a unique perspective on building the same application:

-C Version
-This version uses a procedural approach with standard C libraries.
+**C Version** - This version uses a procedural approach with standard C libraries.
 It relies on structs to manage user data and standard file I/O (stdio.h) to read and write to a binary file, showcasing a clean and efficient C implementation.

 ---

-🔧 How to Run
+## 🔧 How to Run
 Please refer to the source code file for your language of choice for specific compilation and execution instructions.
 For C: gcc Laundry-Management-System.c -o Laundry-Management-System && ./Laundry-Management-System

+---

+# 🧠 DAY-10 :- Smart Cab Allocation System
+A comprehensive console-based application that simulates a smart cab booking and management system.
+This project, available in C, demonstrates how to build a multi-user system with different roles (Admin and User), handle data persistence, and implement core business logic.

+---

+## 🌟 About This Project
+This repository contains the source code for a smart cab allocation system.
+The application allows an administrator to add and manage cabs in the system, and it provides a platform for users to register, log in, and eventually book rides.
+It's an excellent project for showcasing skills in system design, data structures, and creating interactive, multi-functional applications.

+---

+## ✨ Features
+- Dual User Roles: Separate interfaces and functionalities for Admins (to manage cabs) and Users (to book rides).
+- Secure Authentication: A robust login and registration system for both admins and users.
+User passwords are automatically hashed for security.
+- Cab Management: Admins can add new cabs to the system, view the status of all cabs, and check their live locations.
+- User Management: Users can create an account and log in to access the system's features.
+- Clear Console Interface: A simple and intuitive menu-driven interface for easy navigation and use.

+---

+## 🚀 Versions
+This project is available in three languages, each offering a unique perspective on building the same system:

+**C Version** - This version uses a procedural approach with standard C libraries.
+It relies on structs to manage all data (cabs, users, admins) and functions to handle the system's logic, showcasing a clean and efficient C implementation of a complex system.

+## 🔧 How to Run
+Please refer to the source code file for your language of choice for specific compilation and execution instructions.
+For C: gcc Smart_Cab_Allocation_System.c -o Smart_Cab_Allocation_System && ./Smart_Cab_Allocation_System

 ---